fgmart/fgmart.github.io/_pages/teaching/dait24/assignments.md

 3. For the Williams *et al.* paper on Pop-Bots, write a ~250-word reflection on how they handled assessing student learning outcomes.

-4. For the Mahipal *et al.* paper, write a ~250-word reflection (each) on what is most interesting / surprising about this article.
+4. For the Mahipal *et al.* paper, write a ~250-word reflection on what is most interesting / surprising about this article.
 This should not be a summary.

 5. If you haven't already completed UTSA's IRB Human Subject Training, start it now.
 Create an account per files shared in Discord.
 Do the first three modules in the Social and Behavioral Research training:
 * Belmont Report and Its Principles